 64% of graduates from our tertiary eye care programmes have been women, and we are continuing to develop ways of supporting women in education.
 For example, by creating online programmes for eye care students so they can remain in country to study – as many women are unable to leave family responsibilities to complete the required courses overseas.

 Lastly, we advocate for women to be in key decision making positions, and support research on gender inequalities.
 We know that gender issues are often hidden because not enough data is collected to show the full picture, and sometimes only the economic arguments for gender equity will be heard, so a key focus of ours is building an evidence base that can be used to inform policy development and prioritisation.

 Looking forward, as Chief Executive Officer of The Foundation, a strong focus for me and my team is striving towards equal access to eye care for everyone.

 The Fred Hollows Foundation NZ is currently expanding its focus on supporting Pacific Governments to achieve integrated people-centred eye care and Universal Eye Health Care, so that all people can access quality eye care when and where they need it without suffering financial hardship.
 There is simply no way these ambitions can be realised without an understanding and explicit focus on addressing gender inequalities and their intersection with eye health.

-If we don’t act soon, rates of blindness will triple by 2050.
+If we don’t act soon, rates of blindness will double by 2050.
 We can’t afford to stand by while more generations of women continue to experience a disproportionate burden of avoidable blindness.